How to Read Your Kundli

 Beginner guide to reading a Vedic birth chart

 A kundli is easiest to read when you stop trying to understand everything at once.
 Start with the lagna, identify the strongest planets, notice which houses are active, and only then move into yogas, dashas, and timing.
+In practice, this topic becomes most useful when you read it through lagna, Moon, house placement, and timing instead of in isolation.

 Key Facts